garrowat/nearby-restaurants-demo/README.md

 ## Installation

-  From within the root directory:
+  From within the root directory, run the following:

   ```sh
   npm install